MatheuZSecurity/Koth-TryHackMe-Tricks/README.md

 King of the Hill (KoTH) is a competitive hacking game, where you play against 10 other hackers to compromise a machine and then patch its vulnerabilities to stop other players from also gaining access.
 The longer you maintain your access, the more points you get.

 But the real challenge for the koth player is defending /root/king.txt .
-On windows machines king is in C:\king.txt or in C:\Users\Admininstrator\king-server\king.txt
+On windows machines king is in C:\king.txt or in C:\Users\Admininstrator\king-server\king.txt.

 ## Defense/Patching Linux Box